What is Exposure Management?

 After determining the scope of its existing security monitoring architecture, an organization can start to assess its effectiveness at monitoring potential exposures.
 This involves determining what the organization needs to have visibility into, what it can currently see, and any gaps between the two.

 This step depends on a clear understanding of an organization’s existing IT and security architectures.
-The company needs to know what IT systems it has, and how each of its existing risk monitoring solutions and processes covers them.
-Potential gaps not only include overlooked systems but also failing to effectively monitor for certain risks on a system potentially exposed to them.
+The company needs to know what externally facing assets it has, what internal assets it has, such as devices, and how each of its existing risk monitoring solutions and processes covers them.
+Potential gaps not only include overlooked assets but also vulnerabilities on known assets.

-For example, if the corporate monitoring infrastructure was previously siloed or included visibility gaps, then greater visibility may unveil new, significant vulnerabilities.
-Eliminating silos and improving security visibility might also provide opportunities to streamline and automate the exposure management process.
+For example, if the corporate monitoring infrastructure was previously siloed or included visibility gaps, then greater visibility may unveil new, significant vulnerabilities or other external/internal exposures..
+But, there may be far too many vulnerabilities to remediate quickly.
+Eliminating silos and improving security visibility might also provide prioritization, ensuring a manageable amount of risks are left to be tackled

-If an organization currently lacks metrics for its remediation process — such as the mean time to remediation for critical vulnerabilities — this is a good time to create them.
+If an organization currently lacks metrics for its remediation process such as the mean time to remediation (MTTR) for critical vulnerabilities and exposures, now is a good time to create them.
 If metrics exist, the organization should review them in light of changes to its security monitoring architecture.

 These metrics should be regularly audited and assessed.
 This helps to ensure that an organization’s exposure management program is meeting the needs of the business.